MingyuKim87/fourier_feature_torch/README.md

 This paper illustrates that passing input points through a simple Fourier feature mapping enables a multilayer perceptron (MLP) to learn high-frequency functions in low-dimensional problem domains.
 These results shed light on recent advances in computer vision and graphics that achieve state-of-the-art results by using MLPs to represent complex 3D objects and scenes.
 Using tools from the neural tangent kernel (NTK) literature, we show that a standard MLP fails to learn high frequencies both in theory and in practice.
 To overcome this spectral bias, we use a Fourier feature mapping to transform the effective NTK into a stationary kernel with a tunable bandwidth.
 We suggest an approach for selecting problem-specific Fourier features that greatly improves the performance of MLPs for low-dimensional regression tasks relevant to the computer vision and graphics communities.

 ## Code
-We provide several python `py`s for experiments in this [paper](https://arxiv.org/abs/2006.10739).
+We provide several `py`s for experiments in this [paper](https://arxiv.org/abs/2006.10739).
 If you want to approach the original codes, please visit [original repository](https://github.com/tancik/fourier-feature-networks/tree/master/Experiments).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - The directory structure should be orgainzed as follows :